FlovinTue/gdul/README.md

 ## concurrent_skip_list
 #### --new--
 Skip list with support for lock free insertions and lookup.
 Behaves much like a binary map.
-Iterator support
+Has iterator support

 -------------------------------------------------------------------------------------------------------------------------------------------